 way to see some wildlife and learn about the ecosystems and different habitats in the Everglades.

 There are two boat tours offered at the Marina to explore this wonderful region,

 Bikes are available for rental at the Marina Concessions.
-Rates start at $15 for 2 hours, $20 for 4 hours.
+Rates start at $10 - $15 for 2 hours.
+There are adult and children bikes available.

 Remember that all under 16 must wear a helmet as per Florida Law.

 There is excellent fishing in the Flamingo and Florida Bay area: tarpon, snook, red fish, sea trout, snapper, black trout, shark and more.

 40 HP 15 foot Fishing Skiffs are available for rent at the Marina.
 Rates start at $80 for 2 hours.